 Parent participation is encouraged through Parent Clubs, PTAs, School Site Councils, many district committees, volunteer work at the schools, and ongoing dialogue.
 Parents, community members, and local businesses support the schools through a parcel assessment, bond measures, and contributions to the YES Foundation.
 The YES Foundation provides supplemental funding for district programs, such as art, music, and technology, as well as after school enrichment classes and musical theater.

-Most Ross Valley graduates attend Sir Francis Drake High School in the Tamalpais Union High School District, although some elect to attend either Redwood or Tamalpais High Schools.
-Sir Francis Drake High School has grades 9 to 12 and with a API rating of 856, ranking a 9, all with a thriving athletics and sports programs.
+Most Ross Valley graduates attend Archie Williams High School in the Tamalpais Union High School District, although some elect to attend either Redwood or Tamalpais High Schools.
+Archie Williams High School has grades 9 to 12 and with a API rating of 856, ranking a 9, all with a thriving athletics and sports programs.

 Please see Fairfax's Quick Links for additional schools and links to their websites.